ClojureBridge/clojurebridge.github.io/.github/post_template.md

 sponsors:           []
 ---

-<---- The above ⏫ sections is REQUIRED.
+<---- The above ⏫ section is REQUIRED.
 Please fill out everything with an :x: ----->

 <---- The below ⏬ section is optional.
 Feel free to add or remove to the below field.
 These are some suggested headers ----->